kdeloach/septa-stops/README.md

 However, bus schedules may change during the day, so we need to figure out a strategy to generate the most reasonable static representation.

-Here are the three different strategies that I tried along with a baseline reference image:

 ### Baseline

 This snapshot is from [SEPTA TransitView](http://www.septa.org/realtime/status/system-status.shtml)